SAP-archive/teched2020-ANA362/README.md

-# Session ID - Session Title
+# ANA362 - Designing and Building Applications in SAP Analytics Cloud

 ## Description